Chinese Herbs for Asthma – 12 Super Herbs to treat Asthma Effectively!

 Ephedra is a known beta-adrenergic agonist, which means it helps the lungs open up.
 Herbalists know how to use this herb with care, as dosage matters.
 Scutellaria and Ginger also possess this bronchodilatory action.

-These three herbs not only clear out inflammation, they also open up the lungs!
+These three herbs for asthma not only clear out inflammation, they also open up the lungs and reduce wheezing symptoms!

 Platycodon and Cortex Mori inhibit IL5, in addition to inhibiting IL4 and IL13

 Both Platycodon and Cortex Mori are able to inhibit Il5.
 Platycodon is associated with reduced phlegm production and inflammation.
 Cortex Mori is associated with reduced airway hypersensitivity.